Image includes three cupcakes, all with yellow frosting and a cookie in the frosting for decoration.

 One of the most common questions Foodie Digital members ask us is:

-Should I use FAQ schema in my recipe posts?
+Which schema or schemas should I use in my recipe posts?

 In SEO, there are very few black and white answers.
 It’s a practice filled with nuance, which is why Foodie Digital’s SEO services are hands-on and custom to each community member.